Chenzo/chenzo-overlay-25/TWITCH_OVERLAY_SETUP.md

 ## 🎯 **Overview**

-This Twitch overlay includes a complete channel point reward system that automatically creates a "Fake Coin" reward and displays an animated ancient coin when someone redeems it.
+This Twitch overlay includes a complete channel point reward system that automatically creates a "Toss a Coin to Your Pirate" reward and displays an animated ancient coin when someone redeems it.
 The system uses EventSub WebSocket for real-time detection.

 ## 🚀 **Quick Start**